Your shopping cart is empty

 We’ll start in Athens, a modern European metropolis of 4 million people and home to some of the world’s most cherished ancient sites.
 Athens is a city that retains some of the exotic flavor of a border region, a place where East and West have met.
 We’ll spend time photographing the Acropolis and her crown jewel, the Parthenon.
 We’ll visit the Central Market where a walk through a street full of spice and nut vendors reveals the loud, bustling meat market which leads to the colorful and chaotic fish market.
 We’ll shoot at magic hour from Lycabbetos hill which offers grand panoramas of this densely packed city of concrete adorned with parks, mountains, markets, museums and antiquities.

 From Athens we fly to Santorini, an island so stunning in geography, architecture and light that it’s almost impossible to oversell.
 This is a place that cannot disappoint, even if you’ve seen it in hundreds of pictures.
 On the contrary, photographs have a hard time capturing the drama and playfulness of Aegean light on white geometric houses, raw volcanic rock and glittering sea.
-That will be our assignment, to come back with a personal photographic record and expression of what it feels like to be perched on top of a plunging 1200 foot cliff disappearing into the deepest blue water or standing in awe behind our tripods as the sun sets over the towns of Oia and Fira, towns so dangerously perched on the cliff that theyseem to be daring the dormant volcano to awaken.
+That will be our assignment, to come back with a personal photographic record and expression of what it feels like to be perched on top of a plunging 1200 foot cliff disappearing into the deepest blue water.
+To patiently wait for the best light as we stand in awe behind our tripods while the sun sets over the towns of Oia and Fira, towns so dangerously perched on the cliff that they seem to be daring the dormant volcano to awaken.

-We return to Athens for our last two days of shooting, including a Metro trip to the port of Piraeus for some street shooting or a visit to the Sunday morning flea market where locals sell just about everything you can imagine.
-We’ll take advantage of the unique opportunity to visit the Athens House of Photography where we’ll watch a portfolio presentation of a local photographer about the effects of the economic crisis on the people of Greece.
-We’ll also have time to see a local gallery exhibit and socialize with photo students who have been taking classes from Athens photographer and teacher Jeff Vanderpool.
+We return to Athens for our last three days of shooting, including a Metro trip to the port of Piraeus for some street shooting or a visit to the Sunday morning flea market where locals sell just about everything you can imagine.
+We’ll take advantage of the unique opportunity to visit the Athens Centre where we’ll watch a portfolio presentation by a local photographer about the effects of the economic crisis on the people of Greece.
+We’ll also have time to socialize with photo students who have been taking classes from Athens photographer and teacher Jeff Vanderpool.

-Every other day there will be time set aside for image editing, one-on-one time with Peter and a group review of shots from the last two days.
+Every other day there will be time set aside for image editing, one-on-one time with Peter and a group review of shots from the previous two days.
 The workshop will conclude with a reception and slide show of your best images.
+This is not a standard package tour.
 Every detail of this trip is custom designed for photographers, providing not just excellent photo opportunities but encouraging a connection with the local photographic community in Athens and a deeper understanding of what’s happening there beyond the doomsday reporting and repeated news footage of isolated unrest and disorder.

 IS THIS A GOOD TIME TO TRAVEL TO GREECE?